3. Storage on Spider

 3.4.
 Backup policy

-The data stored on CephFS (home and project spaces) is disk only, replicated three times for redundancy.
+The data stored on CephFS (home and project spaces) is disk only, replicated using erasure coding <https://en.wikipedia.org/wiki/Erasure_code of 8 blocks with 3 parity blocks.
 For disk-only data there is no backup.
 If you cannot afford to lose this data, we advise you to copy it elsewhere as well.

 3.5.
 Data Ownership Policy